samloewen/samloewen-p8105_hw2_scl2160/HW-2.md

 My trash\_wheel data set has 344 observations, and my precip\_all data set has 24 observations.
 Trash\_wheel includes variables to show the number of items removed from the harbor, such as `glass_bottles` and `grocery_bags`.
-We can also see that the total number of `sports_balls` in the dumpster in 2017 was 530.
+We can also see that the median number of `sports_balls` in the dumpster in 2017 was 8.
 The precip\_all dataframe can show us that the total precipitation in 2018 was 70.33 inches.

 ## Problem 2